jeffreyshen19/Is-My-District-Gerrymandered/README.md

 ### How does it work?

-This project generates a "Gerrymander score" (from 0 to 100) for each of the 435 US congressional districts (The higher the score, the more gerrymandered it is).
-It calculates this score based on 3 factors:
+This project determines whether a district is gerrymandered based on 3 factors:

 1. **Geographical Compactness**: Basically, how compact is the district?
 It is more likely that a district is gerrymandered if it has an odd shape and a lot of small tendrils than if it is more regular.
 While this isn't necessarily a perfect gauge of gerrymandering, it can be a decent proxy.
 Geographical compactness is calculated using the *Polsby-Popper method*: dividing the area of the district by the area of a circle with the same perimeter.
 I used QGIS to calculate compactness.